 This same trick could also be used in an "IF" statement as an alternative to "GOTO", though proliferating batch files isn't necessarily a clean solution.

 * Incidentally, one of the treacherous things about performing a "CALL" from a "parent" batch file on a "child" batch file is that the parent and child share the same "context".
 What that means is that if the child batch file, say, changes directories, it will also change directories for the parent batch file.
-This is not necessarily true for some other types of shell programs, so it can be confusing.
+That isn't necessarily true for some other types of shell programs, so it can be confusing.
 If we want the parent to stay in the directory it was originally running in, one way is to store the directory name and then change back to it after running the child batch file:

 SET MYDIR=%CD% CD C:\Tmp\SomeDir CALL BATCH2.BAT CD %MYDIR%